 A company’s financial statements should be prepared after its financial year end; and is one of the annual compliance requirements that can be anticipated well in advance.

 However, the Companies’ Act acknowledges that not all companies have had sufficient activity during the financial period or financial year to warrant engaging auditors to perform a full statutory audit.
-These companies are known as small or dormant exempt private companies (“EPCs”) and their exemption is subject to their fulfilment of the following criteria:
+These companies are known as small private companies and their exemption is subject to their fulfilment of at least 2 of the 3 following criteria:

 Ideally, a company will have maintained its accounting and bookkeeping records properly throughout the year, thus ensuring a smooth audit.
 That said, there may be companies that find themselves unprepared for the statutory audit, particularly small and medium enterprises (“SMEs”) or newly incorporated companies that have fewer employees.
 In such cases, it may be advisable to outsource the company’s accounting function, to benefit from the experience from a team of qualified and accredited professionals, rather than overworking the company’s own employees.

 The deadline for a company to complete preparation of its financial statements is contingent and dependent on when it decides to hold its Annual General Meeting (“AGM”), as one of the agendas of the AGM is to approve the accounts of the company.